 According to developer Robert Zyskowski, React Native enabled quick app release, easy access to new features and was simple to learn.

 ‘While investing in building classic native apps has proven to be highly flexible and scalable, they are costly to develop and have a steep learning curve for engineers who don’t have mobile experience.’

 Moreover, React Native had turned out to have some additional benefits.
-Code sharing was one of the key advantages, allowing development team to reuse same snippets in both Android and iOS mobile apps, as well as their web application.
+Code sharing was one of the key advantages, allowing the development team to reuse the same snippets in both Android and iOS mobile apps, as well as their web application.

 ‘Within a month or so, we had two beautiful apps available in the App Store and on Google play.’

 At the moment, Alan's team continues to develop their mobile application and is eager to contribute to the community.